Jeremy Allison

 Engineer

-Google / Samba Team.
+CIQ / Samba Team.

 Jeremy Allison is one of the lead developers on the Samba Team, a group of programmers developing an Open Source Windows compatible file and authentication server product for UNIX systems.
 Samba implements the SMB 1/2/3 protocols, which are a de-facto standard curated by Microsoft for sharing files on a network.
 SMB is widely implemented by many companies in the storage industry.
 Developed over the Internet in a distributed manner similar to the Linux system, Samba is used by all Linux distributions as well as many thousands of corporations worldwide.
 Jeremy handles the co-ordination of Samba development efforts and acts as a corporate liaison to companies using the Samba code commercially.
 Jeremy is the co-creator of the Samba project.
-He works for Google, Inc. in their Open Source Programs Office.
-Google funds him to work full-time on improving Samba and solving the problems of Windows and Linux interoperability.
+He works for CIQ in their Open Source Programs Office.
+CIQ funds him to work full-time on improving Samba and solving the problems of Windows and Linux interoperability.

 Watch Now Favorites